Updated June 25, 2020

 Coronavirus Stimulus Update

-- The IRS will issue the EIPs via direct deposit and Direct Express starting, May 22, to the same direct deposit account or Direct Express card as the recipient’s monthly Social Security or SSI payment.
-Paper check EIPs will be mailed starting May 27.
+- The IRS issued EIPs via direct deposit and Direct Express starting, May 22, to the same direct deposit account or Direct Express card as the recipient’s monthly Social Security or SSI payment.
+Paper check EIPs were mailed starting May 27.
 This represents approximately 1.4 million SSI recipients and 10.4 million Social Security beneficiaries with representative payees.

 - On May 18 the Treasury said about 4 million payments will be sent on a free prepaid debit card, instead of by paper check.
 The Treasury-sponsored EIP Card is from MetaBank.